fortitudo-tech/fortitudo.tech/README.rst

 This package allows you to explore open-source implementations of some of our fundamental technologies, e.g., Entropy Pooling and CVaR optimization in Python.
 See this `YouTube playlist <https://www.youtube.com/playlist?list=PLfI2BKNVj_b2rurUsCtc2F8lqtPWqcs2K>`_ for a walkthrough of the package's functionality and examples.

 For a high-level introduction to the investment framework, see this `YouTube video <https://youtu.be/4ESigySdGf8>`_ and `Medium article <https://medium.com/@ft_anvo/entropy-pooling-and-cvar-portfolio-optimization-in-python-ffed736a8347>`_.
 For an in-depth mathematical introduction to the investment framework, see these `SSRN articles <https://ssrn.com/author=2738420>`_.

+For a careful and pedagogical presentation of the investment framework, see the `Portfolio Construction and Risk Management Book <https://igg.me/at/pcrm-book>`_ crowdfunding campaign.

 The package is intended for advanced users who are comfortable specifying portfolio constraints and Entropy Pooling views using matrices and vectors.